 - I expect you to attend class.

-cases of academic misconduct will result in a judicial hearing, as
+of academic misconduct will result in a judicial hearing, as per

-- For a more informal description of this course, see a list of
+- For more, see a list of what to

 [ Dave ]

 [ COA ]